StanAngeloff/vagrant-shell-scripts/README.md

     Download and install RubyGems from GitHub.

     The format of each `repository` is `user/project[@branch]` where `branch` can be omitted and defaults to `master`.

+    If a package is already installed, it will not be re-installed or upgraded.

     Example (install unstable versions of Sass and Compass):